Hanwha/E&C Partners With Utility Global For Hydrogen Production From Waste Gas

 (MENAFN- EIN Presswire)

-Left to right: Derek Laan, Senior Manager, Business Development, Utility Global; Dilshod Akbarov, Director, Business Development, Utility Global; Dillan Fernando, Chief Commercial Officer, Utility Global; Sang Hun WON, Senior Vice President, Infrastructur
+Left to right: Dillan Fernando, Chief Commercial Officer, Utility Global and Sang Hun Won, Senior Vice President, Infrastructure Business Department, Hanwha Corp/E&C

 Hanwha/E&C seeks to use the eXERO technology platform deployed in H2Gen mode to convert biogas to high-purity, ultra-low and negative carbon intensity hydrogen